The small town of Karkala in the Udupi district of Karnataka is a place of historical as well as religious significance.

 Karkala has 18 Jain basadis that can be traced back to history.
 In addition, there are several ancient temples including those dedicated to Anantashayana and Adi Shakti.
 The town is also popular for its traditions like Hulivesha or the Tiger Dance and buffalo racing.

-Karkala is located 380 kilometers from Bangalore and is well connected to the state roads and the national highway.
+Karkala is located 380 kilometres from Bangalore and is well connected to the state roads and the national highway.